vlcn-io/sqlite-rs-embedded/README.md

 Existing Rust bindings for SQLite require the use of `std`.
 This isn't great when you need to target embedded environments (environments where SQLite often runs!) or WASM.

-sqlite_nostd is a set of Rust bindings for SQLite that do not require th `std` crate.
+sqlite_nostd is a set of Rust bindings for SQLite that do not require the `std` crate.